 While TNA may be viewed as a combination of two existing approaches ---and it may be partially so---, TNA offers more than the sum of its parts (networks and SPM).
 Graph representation extends SPM by allowing researchers to capture the role of an event in shaping the learning process through centrality measures.
 For instance, the nodes that bridge transitions (e.g., betweenness centrality), or the event that receives most transitions (e.g., indegree centrality).
 Edge-level centralities can also offer valuable insights about the transitions that undergirds the learning process (e.g., edge centrality).
-Furthermore, through community finding researchers can examine which events occur together (e.g., patterns) that represent or depict behaviors and approaches.
+Furthermore, through community finding researchers can examine which events occur together (e.g., patterns) that shape the structure of behaviors and approaches.
 SPM extends the capabilities of network analysis and offers clustering into typical patterns of transitions (network clusters).
-These clusters can be used ---and in fact have been commonly used--- to reflect patterns of students\textquotesingle{} behavior (tactics and strategies) \cite{Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
+These clusters can be used ---and, in fact, have been commonly used--- to reflect patterns of students\textquotesingle{} behavior (tactics and strategies) \cite{Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
 Further inclusion of covariates into the TNA model helps explain why certain patterns emerged or which clusters are likely to be associated with a variable beyond the interaction data (e.g., performance or context).
 More importantly, TNA adds functionalities to both methods.
 The inclusion of bootstrapping in particular helps establish model stability and eliminate spurious edges using a rigorous method.
-Comparing groups with permutation brings rigor to process comparison that is not available in any other method.
-Furthermore, validation of centrality measures with case-dropping is a novel technique for verifying the centrality measures.
-In doing so, TNA offer a robust framework for hypothesis testing, theoretical understanding and verifying and advancing our current knowledge about the learning process.
+Furthermore, pattern mining in TNA (dyads, triads, and cliques) offers a useful method for finding interdependent and connected behavioral elements.

-Lastly, while our case study was based in collaborative learning, TNA can be used to model a vast array of states, events and processes that involve learning and learners or ---dare we say--- any temporal process at large.
-For instance, TNA can be used to model transitions of attitude, roles, regulations states, motivations, conditions or any discrete event that unfolds in time where a transition analysis is deemed informative.
+Lastly, while our case study was based on collaborative learning, TNA can be used to model a vast array of states, events, and processes that involve learning and learners or ---dare we say--- any temporal process at large.
+For instance, TNA can be used to model transitions of attitude, roles, regulations states, motivations, conditions, or any discrete event that unfolds in time where a transition analysis is deemed informative.